 The price may suggest that these subwoofers won’t perform well, but $100 proves to be about as cheap as you can go before the value starts to wear off.

 However, there are some issues.
 The best subwoofers are ripe with features, including things like subharmonic enhancement, more filter options, and sometimes remote functionality.
 Those won’t be found on subwoofers under $100, though.

 $100 won’t offer much in the way of features, but our options provide just where it counts.
-Performance is king, and these subwoofers show that through and through.
+Performance is king, and the models that you can find here are no exception.

 When looking for a subwoofer, astechtics play a huge role.
 More often than not, an audio set-up is meant for a living or entertainment room, elevating each speaker to the same level as the furniture in terms of design.
 Because of this, each of are options are understated in the best of ways, ensuring they can fit seamlessly into almost an existing set-up.